VibeHost

 └── channel: pr-138 ──► live deployment id #41

 Each channel has its own alias URL.
 They run in parallel.
-A deploy in dark-mode never affects production — Hard Rule #5.
+A deploy in dark-mode never affects production — channels are isolated by design.

 Deploy to a channel